stemie/Gulp-Press/readme.md

-#Gulp Press - starter theme using Gulp, Bower, Sass, Bourbon, Neat, _s
+#Gulp Press - Wordpress Starter Theme
+##Using Gulp, Bower, Sass, Bourbon, Neat, _s

 **There is a Gulp Task called `bower-_s` this should be removed after setup so that it's doesn't overwrite your theme files once you start working**